nodejs/node/COLLABORATOR_GUIDE.md

 Any Collaborator can attach these labels to any pull request/issue.
 As commits land on the staging branches, the backporter removes the `lts-watch-` label.
-Likewise, as commits land in an LTS release, the releaser removes `land-on-` label.
+Likewise, as commits land in an LTS release, the releaser removes the `land-on-` label.

 Attach the appropriate `lts-watch-` label to any PR that may impact an LTS